Expert Advice On Improving Your Home

 Not all gutter guard installers offer warranties, but you should look for one that does.
 In many cases, full-service installers will offer lifetime transferable warranties for their products.
 Not only does this protect you should your gutter guards fail, but the warranty is transferable to subsequent homeowners, which adds value to your property should you choose to sell it.

 The life span of gutter guards varies based on their material and type.
 Depending on the local climate and how well they are maintained, brush and surface tension guards can last as long as 20 years.
 Foam guards can last up to a decade, although they usually deteriorate faster in very wet or sunny climates, such as in Pittsburg.
-Plastic micro-mesh lasts about three years, while metal micro-mesh lasts around 12 years.
-For most other guard styles, plastic will last from three to six years, steel from seven to 10, and aluminum from 10 to 20 years.
+Plastic micro-mesh lasts roughly three years, while metal micro-mesh lasts around 12 years.
+For most other kinds of guards, plastic will last between three and six years, steel between seven and 10 years, and aluminum between 10 and 20 years.

 Other Pittsburg, KS Home Services